 Relevant bodies include:

 Career structures vary between sectors.
-In academia, once you've complete your PhD, it's likely you'll enter a postdoctoral position.
+In academia, once you've completed your PhD, it's likely you'll enter a postdoctoral position.
 These are normally short-term contracts of up to three years.

-Career progression is usually related to the success of your research project(s) and the quality and quantity of original papers you publish.
-With experience, you may progress to senior research fellow or professor and could manage your own team.
+Career progression is related to the success of your research project(s) and the quality and quantity of original papers you publish.
+With experience, you can progress to senior research fellow or professor and can on day manage your own team.

-You'll usually have to undertake a few short-term contracts before you have a chance of securing a highly sought-after permanent position in academic science.
-There are often teaching duties attached to these positions and the amount of opportunities is limited with high levels of competition.
+You'll usually have to undertake a few short-term contracts before you have a chance of securing a sought-after permanent position in academic science.
+There are often teaching duties attached to these positions and opportunities are limited with high levels of competition.

-With experience and a successful track record, you could move into senior research and management roles.
-It may also be possible in some industrial companies to move into other functions, such as production, quality assurance, HR or marketing.
+With experience and a successful track record, you can move into senior research and management roles.
+It's also be possible in some industrial companies to move into other functions, such as production, quality assurance, HR or marketing.